Basics for ice cream production

 With fresh eggs the spirits separate, but the structure becomes wonderfully creamy

 They improve the Structure and lead to a full flavor.
-By binding water, fewer ice crystals are formed.
-Since eggs always contain a certain amount of salmonella, regardless of their origin, you should only fresh eggs use.
+Due to the binding of water, fewer ice crystals are formed.
+Since eggs always contain a certain amount of salmonella, regardless of origin, you should only use fresh eggs use.
 In addition, the ice cream mass with egg is heated to 70°C for a certain time to kill bacteria and thicken the cream.
 If heated too much, the egg will curdle and the ice cream masses will become unusable.
 There are several alternatives to avoid the use of eggs, such as the use of Ice base (see next entry).

 Ice cream recipes with egg are for example my Malaga ice cream or Pine nut ice cream.